Step One: Create a Trip

 Head southeast to the Green Lake area, where tourists have been flocking for more than a century, and you’ll find more lakeside fall beauty at another group of lovely courses, including the Links and the Woodlands at Lawsonia.
 Stay-and-play package deals are available and rates for Lawsonia golf courses drop after Labor Day.

 In south-central Wisconsin, at Merrimac, more autumn splendor awaits in the Baraboo bluffs at Devil’s Head Resort, which has 247 rooms and 36 holes of golf over two courses.
-Starting in late September, greens fees are two for the price of one.
 The views aren’t bad, either.
 One course has an elevation change of nearly 400 feet, offering views of Lake Wisconsin.